ThatQuiz Test Library Take this test now

 B) They can amplify tidal currents due to constriction of water flow.

-C) They have no effect on tidal currents.
+C) They slow down tidal currents.

-D) They slow down tidal currents.
+D) They reverse the direction of tidal currents.

 Created with That Quiz — where test making and test taking are made easy for math and other subject areas.